-This report presents data, including debt, as a percent of GDP to help readers assess whether current fiscal policy is sustainable.
-The debt-to-GDP ratio was approximately 100 percent at the end of FY 2021.
-As discussed further in the unaudited RSI, the projections based on this report's assumptions indicate that current policy is not sustainable.
-If current policy is left unchanged, the projections show the debt-to-GDP ratio will rise to 200 percent by 2041 and reach 701 percent in 2096.
+This Financial Report presents data, including debt, as a percent of GDP to help readers assess whether current fiscal policy is sustainable.
+The debt-to-GDP ratio was approximately 97 percent at the end of FY 2023.
+As discussed further in the unaudited RSI, the projections based on this Financial Report's assumptions indicate that current policy is not sustainable.
+If current policy is left unchanged, the projections show the debt-to-GDP ratio will be approximately 100 percent in 2024, rise to 200 percent by 2047 and reach 531 percent in 2098.
 Moreover, if the trends that underlie the 75-year projections were to continue, the debt-to-GDP ratio would continue to rise beyond the 75-year window.

 The fiscal gap measures how much the primary surplus (receipts less non-interest spending) must increase in order for fiscal policy to achieve a target debt-to-GDP ratio in a particular future year.
-In these projections, the fiscal gap is estimated over a 75-year period, from 2022 to 2096, and the target debt-to-GDP ratio is equal to the ratio at the beginning of the projection period, in this case the estimated debt-to-GDP ratio at the end of FY 2021.
-The target year is the last year of the 75-year period (2096).
+In these projections, the fiscal gap is estimated over a 75-year period, from 2024 to 2098, and the target debt-to-GDP ratio is equal to the ratio at the beginning of the projection period, in this case the estimated debt-to-GDP ratio at the end of FY 2023.
+The target year is the last year of the 75-year period (2098).

-The 75-year fiscal gap under current policy is estimated at 6.2 percent of GDP, which is 32.4 percent of the 75-year PV of projected receipts and 25.0 percent of the 75-year PV of non-interest spending.
-This estimate of the fiscal gap is 0.8 percentage points larger than was estimated in 2020 (5.4 percent of GDP).
+The 75-year fiscal gap under current policy is estimated at 4.5 percent of GDP, which is 23.8 percent of the 75-year PV of projected receipts and 19.8 percent of the 75-year PV of non-interest spending.
+This estimate of the fiscal gap is 0.4 percentage points smaller than was estimated in 2022 (4.9 percent of GDP).

-The projections show that projected primary deficits average 5.7 percent of GDP over the next 75 years under current policy.
-If policies were put in place that would result in a zero fiscal gap, the average primary surplus over the next 75 years would be 0.6 percent of GDP, 6.2 percentage points higher than the projected PV of receipts less non-interest spending shown in the SLTFP.
+The projections show that projected primary deficits average 3.8 percent of GDP over the next 75 years under current policy.
+If policies were put in place that would close the fiscal gap, the average primary surplus over the next 75 years would be 0.6 percent of GDP, 4.5 percentage points higher than the projected PV of receipts less non-interest spending shown in the SLTFP.
 In these projections, closing the fiscal gap requires running a substantially positive level of primary surplus, rather than simply eliminating the primary deficit.
 The primary reason is that the projections assume future interest rates will exceed the growth rate of GDP.
-Achieving primary balance (that is, running a primary surplus of zero) implies that
+Achieving primary balance (that is, running a primary surplus of zero) implies that the debt held by the public grows each year by the amount of interest spending, which under these assumptions would result in debt growing faster than GDP.